gizur/vtigerinst/README.md

 Full setup
 ----------

 1. Update `src-vtiger/config.inc.php`.
-This variable also needs to be changed:
+This variable needs to be changed:
 `$site_URL = 'http://localhost:8080/vtigercrm';`

 There is also some logging that typically varies between development and production: